 Parag has lived in Mississauga for over 30 years and is an active member of both the Oakville and Mississauga communities.
-In the last 22 years, Parag has mentored numerous physiotherapists and physiotherapy students.
-For the past 10 years he has facilitated the Clinical Reasoning course at the University of Toronto for students in the Physical Therapy Program.
+In the last 23 years, Parag has mentored numerous physiotherapists and physiotherapy students.
+For the past 12 years he has facilitated the Clinical Reasoning course at the University of Toronto for students in the Physical Therapy Program.
+In 2023, Parag received the Lynn Chapman Clinical Mentorship Award as recognition of his outstanding contributions in mentorship and the development of others in orthopaedic physiotherapy.
 He continues to be a popular speaker on injury prevention, health and wellness, and the physiotherapy profession.

 When not working, Parag remains active by spending time with his young family or playing volleyball, basketball, tennis, squash, and golf.

 After receiving an Honours Bachelor of Science degree in Kinesiology from McMaster University, Gwen Weitz completed her Masters of Physical Therapy at the University of Western Ontario.
-In 2019, Gwen successfully completed her Advanced Manual and Manipulative therapy curriculum and is now a Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT).
-This internationally recognized program will be a huge benefit to the many patients Gwen cares for here at Align using a hands-on manual and manipulative therapy approach to assessment and treatment.
+Since joining the Align team in 2013, Gwen has successfully completed the Advanced Manual and Manipulative therapy curriculum and is now a Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT).
+Gwen uses this internationally recognized qualification in hands-on therapy to guide her assessments and treatments.

 A certified practitioner of acupuncture, Gwen completed her training through the McMaster Contemporary Medical Acupuncture Program.
 She has also completed training in Integrated Dry Needling.
 In addition, she has completed several courses focused on treating neck and back issues through the McKenzie Institute.